-For example, in the two Logical Reasoning sections of the October 2012 LSAT, conditional reasoning was tested on 12 of the 50 questions.
-But, in the LR sections of the December 2012 LSAT, conditional reasoning was tested on only 8 of 50 questions.
+For example, two Logical Reasoning sections of the October 2012 LSAT contain conditional reasoning on 12 of the 50 questions.
+But, the LR sections of the December 2012 LSAT contained conditional reasoning in only 8 of 50 questions.
 This is where the casino effect comes in.
 If you are good at conditional reasoning, you want to see a test with more SN.
 But whether or not you get that is almost wholly up to chance.
 Sure, you’ll see some conditional reasoning on every LSAT, but certain LSATs emphasize those ideas far more than other LSATs.
 Get the test that is right for you and it can pay off big time.

 This variance in concept testing isn’t limited to just Logical Reasoning, or conditional reasoning, of course.
 In Logic Games, some LSATs test Linear ideas more than Grouping, and on other LSATs that situation is reversed.
 While that may seem innocent enough, depending on your strengths and weaknesses it can have a significant impact on your final score.
 This is the essence of the LSAT casino.
 When you walk into an LSAT administration, you are placing your chips on the hope that the test will break right for you and play to your strengths.
 You can’t control that outcome any more than you can control a roulette wheel.
 But, as in a casino, some people come out big winners and others don’t.

 But You Still Have Control